louiswillems/louiswillems.github.io/_posts/2018-04-31-Foursquare API vs. Google API.md

 ## Table of Contents

-For this final assignment, we will  explore and cluster the neighborhoods in Montréal.
+In this post, we will explore and cluster the neighborhoods in Montréal.
 We will compare the data from Foursquare API with data of nearby venues from Google Maps API.
 For that, we will analyse both datasets.

 1. Download Datasets
 2. Coordinates from Google Maps Geocoding API